camunda/camunda-docs/docs/product-manuals/operate/deployment/install-and-start.md

 [Operate and Zeebe distributions are available for download on the same release page. ](https://github.com/zeebe-io/zeebe/releases)

 Note that each version of Operate is compatible with a specific version of Zeebe.
-For example: Zeebe 0.18.0 and Operate-1.0.0-alpha11 are compatible.

 On the Zeebe release page, compatible versions of Zeebe and Operate are grouped together.
 Please be sure to download and use compatible versions.
 This is handled for you if you use the Docker profile from our repository.